AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       ba.readFrom(is);
       // is >> ....;

-amrex::VisMF is a class that can be used to perform MultiFab I/O in parallel.
+:cpp:`amrex::VisMF` is a class that can be used to perform MultiFab I/O in parallel.
 How many processes are allowed to perform I/O simultaneously can be set via